TempleS19CIS3296-01/individual-subject-proposal-hongs/SamuelHong_MedTrack.md

 ## Background

-This as an original project proposal.
+This is an original project proposal.
 The concept for this project was solicited from a healthcare provider.

 ## Required Resources